NithishRaja/chatbot/LOG.md

 * finished event listener at 1617
 * start writing container for **Main** component at 1618
 * finished container at 1622
+* wrote action and reducer to track conversation status at 1628
 *